Back to Blog

 Kap for Mac Review: Free Screen Recorder + Alternatives (2026)

 Kap screen recorder is a free, open-source screen recording app for Mac.
 It's built with web technology and has over 19,000 stars on GitHub.
 That makes it one of the most popular options for creating GIFs on macOS.
-But is it the right choice for you?
+But is it the right choice for you, or would a more polished app like ScreenSnap Pro serve you better?

 In this review, we'll cover what makes Kap great.
 We'll also show where it falls short.
 And we'll share alternatives that might serve you better.